 Bake it!
 Grill it!
 Microwave it!
 There are many tricks to speeding up your spuds and you’re in the right place to learn how to do just that.
 Plus a whole lot more!
 Need leftover ideas?
 We got ‘em!
 Where should you store potatoes?
 Find out by clicking below.
+Interested in delicious recipes, see our Potato Recipes page.

 Look for clean, smooth, firm-textured potatoes with no cuts, bruises or discoloration.